justinnoor/pfhowto/README.md

 ## Step 6 - Test the base ruleset

 We can take a test run using `pfctl -nvf /etc/pf.conf`, which will not actually load the new ruleset, but throw an error if something is wrong.
 When you run this command the rules look much different.
-In reality, this is what our rules really look like in their full-form.
-[PF](https://man.openbsd.org/pf) allows us to write shortcut versions of our rules for readability purposes, which is how we have written our base ruleset.
+In reality, this is what the rules look like in their full-form.
+[PF](https://man.openbsd.org/pf) allows us to write shortcut versions of rules for readability purposes, which is how we have structured our rules thus far.
 Viewing the rules in their full-form with `pfctl -nvf /etc/pf.conf` is a good way to learn the [PF](https://man.openbsd.org/pf) syntax.

 Take a test run:
 ```command